 How to build a functional company? …Especially when you don’t even have any roadmap just yet?
 And if you don’t know whether it’s going to scale or not?
-Perhaps it’s best to start from looking for a co-founder and sharing business development responsibilities, right?
+Perhaps it’s best to start by looking for a co-founder and sharing business development responsibilities, right?

 Most of these famous entrepreneurs built billion-dollar ventures operating due to the classic startup company development scheme.
 They have since become role models and now write bestselling books and give lectures on how to be successful in business development strategies.

-Due to this classic scheme, two or more enthusiasts come together, work out a new business idea, share the business development responsibilities (usually, distributing the roles of the “hipster,” “hacker,” and “hustler” among them).
+Due to this classic scheme, two or more enthusiasts come together, work out a new business idea, and share the business development responsibilities (usually, distributing the roles of the “hipster,” “hacker,” and “hustler” among them).
 And then, they put the concept to life using funds from “3 Fs” (namely, “friends, family, fools”).

 But, is this assumption even correct?
-What if we thought out of the box and questioned the axiom that a looking for a co-founder is essential for your company to survive?
+What if we thought out of the box and questioned the axiom that looking for a co-founder is essential for your company to survive?

 Perhaps, the first question we should ask ourselves is not “How to find a co-founder” but rather, “Do I need a co-founder”?
-Let’s first talk about some pros and cons of looking for a co-founder in order to realize the business development plan
+Let’s first talk about some pros and cons of looking for a co-founder to realize the business development plan.

 1. Legal Reasons.

 In other words, in a startup, the company assets and the founders’ private assets are independent of each other, while in a sole proprietorship they are not.
-This means that a startup is a form of the legal protection of your own assets.
+This means that a startup is a form of the legal protection of your assets.

 For instance, they can originate from malicious actions of other companies and individuals who abuse your intellectual property or file lawsuits to wipe you out of the market.
 It doesn’t happen all that often, but it is not a possibility you should completely rule out.

 For this reason, many budding entrepreneurs naturally think about a company as a startup.
-They search for inner peace and aim to make sure that their personal assets are not at risk.
+They search for inner peace and aim to make sure that their assets are not at risk.

 2. Division of Business Development Responsibilities.

 Perhaps, you are a polymath with many talents, from technical aptitude to salesmanship.
-Even if it is the case, the range of actions you need to take to put the company on the right track is so broad, and the number of calories to burn so high, that almost no one can do it in isolation.
+Even if it is the case, the range of actions you need to take to put the company on the right track is so broad, and the number of calories to burn is so high, that almost no one can do it in isolation.

-A co-founder is not only a person who works on behalf of the company but also a trustee: someone who has personal interest in making the company flourish, and who can brainstorm ideas at any time.
+A co-founder is not only a person who works on behalf of the company but also a trustee: someone who has a personal interest in making the company flourish, and who can brainstorm ideas at any time.

-The biggest downside is that, creating a company with another person is like marriage.
+The biggest downside is that creating a company with another person is like marriage.
 And, in case you grow in different directions and separate from your co-founder(s) in the process, the consequences might be even more severe than in the case of a regular divorce.

 However, if you say, “Goodbye” to your co-founder, you separate after months or years of a grind.
 You went through the dark times when you were working around the clock hand in hand hoping that one day, the good times would come.

 2. Shared Decision-Making.

 You don’t have the pressure to consult your every move with your co-founders.
 It can take a huge chunk of every working day!
-I often hear from startup co-founders that they spend the whole lunch break, or the whole morning (if they live together) on brainstorming and talking about the company every single day.
+I often hear from startup co-founders that they spend the whole lunch break, or the whole morning (if they live together) brainstorming and talking about the company every single day.

-Or, spending the same time in the spa or on watching a movie, recharging, and reconnecting with your intuitive mind?
+Or, spending the same time in the spa or watching a movie, recharging, and reconnecting with your intuitive mind?
 And then, making better decisions on your own?
 In many instances, the second strategy would work better.